apache/druid/docs/api-reference/service-status-api.md

 #### URL

-<get>`GET`</get> `/druid/broker/v1/loadstatus`
+`GET` `/druid/broker/v1/loadstatus`

-Returns a flag indicating if the Broker knows about all segments in the cluster.
+Retrieves a flag indicating if the Broker knows about all segments in the cluster.
 This can be used to know when a Broker process is ready to be queried after a restart.

+To use this endpoint, `{domain}` should be the address of the Historical service.
+For example, on the quickstart configuration, `{domain}` should be replaced with `http://localhost:8092`.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->